 The most important part of the opening range trading is the breakout.

-The opening range breakouts determines the further price direction.
+The opening range breakouts determine the further price direction.
 When the price breaks out of the range, there is a big chance that the price action will continue in the same direction.
 Therefore opening range trading strategies use the range breakout as entry points on the charts.

 The stock market opening bell can be approached in many ways.
-Let’s discuss about a day trading strategy:
+Let’s discuss a day trading strategy:

 1. Early Morning Range Breakout: